12 Famous Members Of Riviera Country Club

 Campbell was best known as a country singer in his heyday, but he also played a pivotal role in reviving the fortunes of the Los Angeles Open (now the Genesis Invitational) in the 1970s.

-With its profile at a low ebb, Campbell stepped in as host, and in 1971 it became known as the Campbell Los Angeles Open.
-By 1973, it moved to Riviera Country Club, where Campbell was a member, and it has remained there ever since.
+With its profile at an all-time low, Campbell stepped in as host of the tournament, and in 1971, it became known as the Campbell Los Angeles Open.
+Two years later, it found a permanent home at Riviera Country Club, where Campbell was a member.

 Campbell, whose big name helped attract high-profile celebrities to the pro-am and who also put on a dinner show at the event, was the host until 1983.